-The Canadian Environmental Protection Act and certain provincial environmental legislation provide that directors must take all reasonable care to prevent the corporation they serve from contravening environmental laws.
+The Canadian Environmental Protection Act and certain provincial environmental legislation provide that directors must take all reasonable care to prevent the company they serve from contravening environmental laws.
 Reasonable care generally includes the:

-- · Establishment of an environmental policy. - Implementation of a proper system for preventing breaches of environmental laws. - Establishment of an effective internal compliance and reporting system.
+- Establishment of an environmental policy. - Implementation of a proper system for preventing breaches of environmental laws. - Establishment of an effective internal compliance and reporting system.

-Directors are personally liable for participating in, or acquiescing to, conduct that contravenes environmental laws, regardless of whether the corporation is charged or convicted.
+Directors are personally liable for participating in, or acquiescing to, conduct that contravenes environmental laws, regardless of whether the company is charged or convicted.
 In addition, directors can be liable for failing to prevent environmental contraventions through reasonable care.

-Provincial occupational health and safety legislation, such as the British Columbia Workers Compensation Act, provide that directors must take reasonable care to ensure that the corporation they serve complies with the legislation and that the employees work in an environment that is safe and free of hazards and liability.
-A corporation's failure to comply with the applicable health and safety legislation can result in its directors' personal liability.
+Provincial occupational health and safety legislation, such as the British Columbia Workers Compensation Act, provide that directors must take reasonable care to ensure that the company they serve complies with the legislation and that the employees work in an environment that is safe and free of hazards and liability.
+A company's failure to comply with the applicable health and safety legislation can result in the directors being personally liable.